CKGrafico/Frontend-Boilerplates/docs/started-license.md

 ---
-id: doc1
+id: license
-title: Under Construction
+title: License of the Boilerplates
-sidebar_label: Under Construction
+sidebar_label: License
 ---

 ## Not started